 We use certain key performance indicators to assess performance and evaluate our business.
-Such key performance indicators do not have a definition in IFRS and may be calculated in a manner different from similar key performance indicators used by other companies.
-We do not consider such key performance indicators to be "non-GAAP financial measures" as such term is commonly used because they are not derived from our financial statements.
+Such key supplementary financial measures do not have any standardized meaning prescribed by IFRS and cannot be reconciled to a directly comparable IFRS measure.
+These key performance indicators may be calculated in a manner different from similar key performance indicators used by other companies.

-Annual Recurring Revenue (ARR)
+Annual Recurring Revenue ("ARR")

-Annual Recurring Revenue ("ARR") is an element we use to estimate our recurring revenue for future reporting periods and is a measure we use to assess the performance of the business over time.
-We caution that recurring revenue will fluctuate by the amount and timing of additions and deletions of licenses in the following periods and by the foreign exchange impact on non-US Dollar ARR.
+ARR is an element we use to estimate our recurring revenue for future reporting periods and is a measure we use to assess the performance of the business over time.
+We caution that recurring revenue will fluctuate by the amount and timing of additions and deletions in the following periods and by the foreign exchange impact on non-US Dollar ARR.

 ARR is calculated as the annual equivalent of the recurring elements of our contracts with customers that are in effect at the end of the period.
+It excludes one-time professional service fees and assumes that customers will renew the contractual commitments on a periodic basis as those commitments come up for renewal, unless such renewal is known to be unlikely at period end.
 Non-US Dollar ARR is converted at the period end exchange rate.
-As at December 31, 2020, 94% of ARR was denominated in US Dollars.
+As at December 31, 2021, 96% of ARR was denominated in US Dollars.